mNemlaghi/mNemlaghi.github.io/cloud-embeddings/part-one-evaluate.md

 #[...]
+model = NaiveTitanEmbedding()
 evaluation = MTEB(tasks=["SciFact"])
 evaluation.run(model, eval_splits=["test"], output_folder=output_path_folder)
 ```

-With the help of `joblib` library, I used a bit of batching in order to speed up the operations.
+At the time of writing this post, Titan doesn't provide batch encoding.
+With the help of `joblib` library, I circumvented the challenge in order to speed up the operations on Titan.

-### Results
+We found a SciFact score of 73.5.

+#### __Cohere embeddings__

+[Cohere](https://cohere.com/) is a foundation models provider that focuses on professional AI LLM.
+The `v3` version of their embeddings API [Co.Embed](https://docs.cohere.com/reference/embed) includes the ability to specify the intended use for the embedding, by requesting their API users to put one of numerous `input_type` on their request : `search_documents`, `search_query`, `classification`, or `clustering`.

+Moreover, it supports mulltilingual embeddings, with more than [100 languages](https://docs.cohere.com/docs/language-detection), and server-side batching up to 96 texts.

+On MTEB, they report a solid 71.83 on SciFact.

+#### __Results__

 Now we'll pick up several  embedding models and synthesize them in the following tab.